abelardopardo/ontask_b/docs_src/Using/action.rst

 The actions in the workflow are shown in a tabular format.
 For each action the following main operations are offered:

-Edit
+|fa-pencil| Edit
-  Click in the name action to edit its content.
+  Edit the content of the action

 |fa-rocket| Run
   Use the action to either provide personalized content or run a survey (see :ref:`running_actions` for more information)